Pale lager

 Pale lager is a pale-to-golden lager beer with a well-attenuated body and a varying degree of noble hop bitterness.

 In the mid-19th century, Gabriel Sedlmayr took British pale ale brewing and malt making techniques back to the Spaten Brewery in Germany and applied them to existing lagering methods.
 The resulting beers gradually spread around the globe to become the most common form of beer consumed in the world today.

 History

-Bavarian brewers in the sixteenth century were required by law to brew beer only during the cooler months of the year.
-In order to have beer available during the hot summer months, beers would be stored (lagered) in caves and stone cellars, often under blocks of ice.

 In the period 1820–1830, a brewer named Gabriel Sedlmayr II the Younger, whose family was running the Spaten Brewery in Bavaria, went around Europe to improve his brewing skills.
 When he returned, he used what he had learned to get a more stable and consistent lager beer.
 The Bavarian lager was still different from the widely known modern lager; due to the use of dark malts it was quite dark, representing what is now called Dunkel beer or the stronger variety, bock beer.
 This technique was applied by Josef Groll in the city of Pilsen, Bohemia, Austria-Hungary, (now Czech Republic) using less-roasted grains, resulting in the first pale lager Pilsner Urquell in 1842.